MatteoTomasetto/MatteoTomasetto/README.md

 ### Hi there :sunglasses:

-I am a Modeling and Data Analysis student currently at Politecnico di Milano.
+I am a Modeling and Data Analysis student at Politecnico di Milano.

 :mortar_board: **Education:**
  - Master of Science in Mathematical Engineering at `Politecnico di Milano`